 Visiting information

-One of the fun things to do for Christmas in Philly, LumiNature run select dates from November 17, 2023 through January 6, 2024.
+One of the fun things to do for Christmas in Philly, LumiNature runs select dates from November 21, 2024 through January 4, 2025.
 Timed tickets are required.
-Costs range from $20-28 depending on day of admission.
+Tickets for those aged 12 and over range from $22-29, depending on the day.
+Admission for children aged 2-11 range from $18-24.